White Sox vs. Athletics Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has 123 hits with 28 doubles, a triple, three home runs and 42 walks.
-He has driven in 35 runs with 13 stolen bases.
+- Andrew Benintendi has recorded 125 hits with 28 doubles, a triple, four home runs and 42 walks.
+He has driven in 37 runs with 13 stolen bases.

-- Benintendi has picked up a hit in five straight games.
-In his last five games he is batting .444 with a double, a home run, a walk and three RBI.
+- Benintendi brings a six-game streak with at least one hit into this one.
+During his last 10 games he is hitting .359 with three doubles, two home runs, three walks and six RBI.

 Benintendi Recent Games